LightHearts UK Mental Wellbeing Course - Week 1

 Even if that’s all you do, at least it’s an accurate portrayal of how you feel in that moment.
 Just expressing yourself on paper, even in the smallest of gestures, is alleviating some of that stuff from your brain and putting it somewhere else instead of letting it go around and around your head.
 Just write about how you’re feeling right now.
 Don't get bogged down in re-living the past or speculating about the future.
 Just write down what your emotions are in that moment.

-Every week we’ll have a couple of questions for you to answer in your diary and you might find that in answering them that some issues might arise for you.
-You can explore those feelings by writing about it in your diary so you can start to make sense of WHY you're feeling the way you do and what triggers those feelings.
+Every week we’ll have a couple of questions for you to answer in your notebook and you might find that in answering them that some issues might arise for you.
+You can explore those feelings by writing about it so you can start to make sense of WHY you're feeling the way you do and what triggers those feelings.

-But please DON’T read your diary back to yourself.
+But please DON’T read your notebook back to yourself.
 Every day is a new day.
-Don’t revisit your diary entries.
+Don’t revisit your daily entries.
 Just forge ahead.

 Progressive Muscle Relaxation